-As the plague continues to spread, the Doge employs a brilliant doctor, Annibale Cason, to ensure Palladio doesn’t succumb before the church is finished.
+As the plague spreads, the Doge employs a brilliant doctor, Annibale Cason, to ensure Palladio doesn’t succumb before the church is finished.
 However, Feyra’s presence in Palladio’s house is discovered and to ensure her safety, Annibale is persuaded to take her to the island he is using as a plague hospital.
 Annibale is intrigued by Feyra’s medical knowledge, even though their methods often clash, but it isn’t long before they develop romantic feelings.
-Just when Feyra thinks she has found everything she could possibly want, fate intervenes once more and threatens everything she holds dear.

 The Venetian Contract is my third Marina Fiorato book and is possibly my favourite to date.
 Set in sixteenth century Venice and Constantinople, the story weaves a magical tale of east meets west, and I loved the contrasts between the Christian and Muslim worlds.
 Initially, I was surprised at the idea of a Muslim woman being a doctor, but it soon became obvious that Muslim women had far more freedom in the Ottoman empire than their present day equivalents.
 It is Feyra who is a little shocked at how backwards the Venetian women appear in contrast with their lack of education.
 I was little sorry we didn’t spend more time in Constantinople but that is a world I’m hoping to explore further in other books.